rajeev-kumarsingh/learning_jenkins_2025/30-Days-Jenkins-Chalange/day03/day03.md

 # Jenkins Architecture

-## What is really happening when you run this Jenkins job?
+## What is realy happening when you run this Jenkins job?

 - At a minimum, the Jenkins architecture contains the `Jenkins server`, which is also called a `controller`, and a `Jenkins agent`, sometimes also called a `node`.
 The `Jenkins controller` manages the execution of the pipeline and saves the results.
 The controller knows what needs to be done, but does not do it itself.
 When a `stage` needs to be executed, it will find a `Jenkins agent` to actually run the job.
 It is like in the James Bond movies.